-3.4 ZITTERBEWEGUNG
+3.4 zitterbewegung.

 If a particle is created at a non-eigenstate such as one on the asymptotes, then oscillations between the positive and negative branches are possible as sketched in fig. 3.4.
+Only "vertical" oscillations between the positive and negative locations on these branches is possible since those are the points that match the particle momentum.
+Examining this will be the aim of one of the problem set problems.